igorp/fortran/README.md

 Fortran Notes
 ======
-Fortran is one of the first programming languages ever invented back in 1954 by IBM.
-Fortran is also faster and more efficient than any other programming language, which makes it well-suited for tasks such as scientific simulations and large-scale numerical modeling.
+Fortran is a programming language that was invented back in 1954 by IBM.
+Fortran is faster and more efficient than any other programming language, making it well-suited for tasks such as scientific simulations and large-scale numerical modeling.

 These notes are based on the book *"FORTRAN 77 for Humans"* written by Rex L. Page and Richard L. Didday and published in 1980.

 General
 -------